Proximyst/CommandFramework-D.GO/README.md

   Manager.SelfBot = true // Selfbot?
 Go for it.

   Manager.AddCommand(
-    "test", // This is the name of the command TestCommand{} // This is the struct which is inheriting everything of Command )
+    TestCommand{} // This is the struct which is inheriting everything of Command )